Arkandos/elder-arcana/content/Rules/Core Rules.md

 ## Costs
 Many effects in this game have an associated cost.
 A cost must be paid to use an effect..
 If a cost lists “up to X”, you may choose to pay a cost of 0\.
 ## Ranges
 While most ranges are defined as a number of meters, there are a number of special ranges used in this game.
+Some of them scale by the Rank of the effect being used.
 * Melee: Anything you can touch with a Weapon, usually 1m away from yourself.
 * Close (X): Up to 5 \* the rank of X meters
-* Medium (X): Up to 30 \* the rank of X meters
+* Medium (X): Up to 10 \* the rank of X meters
 * Far (X): Up to 100 \* the rank of X meters
 * Sight: As far as you can see
 ## Relations
 Sometimes the level of relation you have with NPCs may be important.
 Therefor the relations are codified in the following manner to help both players and GMs estimate how well an NPC thinks of you:  Hostile \- Negative \- Neutral \- Positive \- Friendly
 Improving a relation by 1 step moves it towards Friendly, reducing a relation by 1 step moves it towards Hostile.
 Hostile does not mean that they will attack you on sight, but they will actively work against you.
 # Additional Effect
 ## Additional Successes